wix-incubator/pro-gallery/packages/lib/README.md

 ### BlueprintsManager
 The BlueprintsManager is a class that takes care of fetching needed params and creating a new blueprint when it might be needed.

-The blueprintsManager works with an api provided by the user (see blow)
+The blueprintsManager works with an api provided by the user (see blow).

 | Function Name | description       |  arguments  | return